 Before I tell you this story I’m going to preface it by saying that I am not giving you medical advice.
-I’m not a doctor by any means; I do, however, have experience with Herpes Simplex Virus 1 and felt like I should share what I have learned from my experiences with my own children.
+I’m not a doctor by any means; I do, however, have experience with the first cold sores outbreak (Herpes Simplex Virus 1) and Hand Foot Mouth Disease and felt like I should share what I have learned from my experiences with my own children.
 If you have any medical concerns please contact your family physician immediately.
 Now that that’s out of the way…I was going away for a weekend with friends back in 2010.
 I left my son, Brennan, and hubby, Ben, at home and all was well when I left.
 The next morning I received a call from Ben; Brennan was sick, he had a temperature of 103°F and wasn’t interested in eating.
 Later in the day, he started developing sores in his mouth and by the end of the weekend, there were two or three on his little hands.
 I immediately assumed it was Hand Food and Mouth Disease until I was describing his symptoms to my father, who also happens to be a dentist.
 “I think it sounds like the initial Herpes simplex virus-1 outbreak,” he commented.
 What the wha?
 You know what, he was right.

 3 Ways to tell if your child has Hand Foot Mouth Disease or Herpes Simplex Virus 1 (aka cold sores)